PointCloudLibrary/pcl/doc/tutorials/content/model_outlier_removal.rst

 This tutorial demonstrates how to extract parametric models for example for planes or spheres out of a PointCloud by using SAC_Models with known coefficients.
-If you don't know the models coefficients take a look at the Sample Consensus tutorials.
+If you don't know the models coefficients take a look at the :ref:`random_sample_consensus` tutorial.

 The code
 --------